 As far as God is concerned, He sees us as already totally forgiven sinners and completely righteous.
 Not only that, but God already perceives us as completely redeemed, restored, and reconciled to himself.
 To be reconciled means God sees to it that we become best friends with Him.
 There is no condemnation for anyone ever again—only peace and friendship between God and each of us.

 Hey, God is God.
 He is absolutely sovereign.
 He knows the beginning from the end and everything in between.
-He is working out all things according to his eternal plans and purposes.
+He is working out all things according to his eternal purposes.
 His intention has always been to fully reconcile all humanity to himself.
 In fact, even God’s enemies are fulfilling all his intentions.
 Good and evil are both necessary to fully reveal God and his goodness and love for each of us.
 We will come to realize and appreciate the interplay of good and evil in our lives only after we have died and are ushered into his awesome presence.
 We’ll finally see the “big picture” as God has seen it all along.

 You may have been informed that billions of people are going to spend eternity in “hell” because they are not saved in this life.
 Nothing could be further from the truth.
 The Bible does not teach that.
 Period!
 That would mean God is a failure—either unable to save those he wants to save, or unwilling to save all he could have saved.
 That’s not good news.
 That’s bad news.
 That’s not what the Bible—properly understood—teaches.